michaellee/old-michaelsoolee.com/_posts/2014-04-16-pushing-past-fears-sharing.md

 If I hadn't done the webinar, I would've never taken the time to think about why I write code the way that I do.
 Or that I enjoy teaching.
 If I didn't do the interview, the stories I shared would've been left hidden somewhere in my memory perhaps never to be told again.

-If not to bring value to others, share your stories and your craft to learn and bring value to yourself.
+If not to bring value to others, share your stories and your craft to learn and find value for yourself.